-A 50-year-old women with a long term history of obesity and previously diagnosed asthma and diabetes mellitus underwent sleeve gastrectomy operation with 93 kg weight and 34.5 kg/m2 Body Mass Index (BMI) on November 2023.
-She was on daily collagen capsules and combined multivitamin preparation [500 mg thiamine HCl (thiamine hydrochloride) (vitamin B1), 5 mg pyridoxine HCl (vitamin B6) and 1 mg cyanocobalamin (vitamin B{12}] after the surgery.
-The patient did not consume alcohol and had a 2 pack/year smoking history.
-She lost 30 kilograms follow-up.
-She states that she had kept doing habitual leg crossing.
-7 months after the operation she started feeling tingling, paresthesia around the anterior side of her right knee and lower leg.
-Few days after the tingling sensations had started she had weakness on her right foot.
+A 50-year-old woman with a long-term history of obesity and previously diagnosed asthma and diabetes mellitus underwent a sleeve gastrectomy operation with 93 kg weight and 34.5 kg/m2 Body Mass Index (BMI) of 34.5 kg/m2 on November 2023.
+She was on daily collagen capsules and a combined multivitamin preparation [500 mg thiamine HCl (thiamine hydrochloride) (vitamin B1), 5 mg pyridoxine HCl (vitamin B6) and 1 mg cyanocobalamin (vitamin B12)] after the surgery.
+The patient did not consume alcohol and had a 2-pack/year smoking history.
+She lost 30 kg during the follow-up.
+She stated that she had kept doing habitual leg crossing.
+7 months after the operation, she started feeling tingling and paresthesia around the anterior side of her right knee and lower leg.
+A few days after the tingling sensations had started, she had weakness on her right foot.
 She applied to our out-patient clinic with her current complaints.